betaflight/betaflight/docs/Board - MotoLab.md

 # Flashing

-The MotoLab boards use the internal DFU USB interface on the STM32F3 microcontroller which is not compatible with the Cleanflight configurator flashing tool.
+The MotoLab boards use the internal DFU USB interface on the STM32F3 microcontroller which is not compatible with the INAV configurator flashing tool.

 Instead, on Windows you can use the Impulse Flashing Utility from ImpulseRC, available here: